Celebrity nutritionist Kelly Leveque weighs in on blood sugar, and why you should be thinking about it more than you probably do.

-Blood sugar is probably a word you’ve heard thrown around here and there, but do you actually understand what it is, and what effect it has on your body?
+Blood sugar is probably a term you’ve heard thrown around here and there, but do you actually understand what it is, and what effect it has on your body?
 As it turns out, balancing your blood sugar is the key to maintaining a healthy weight.
-Keep reading to find out everything you need to know about blood sugar!

 This insulin surge tells our body that plenty of energy is available, and that it should stop burning fat and start storing it.

-Weight loss happens between meals when we have balanced blood sugar and no excess insulin.
+Weight loss happens between meals—when we have balanced blood sugar and no excess insulin.
 Thus, understanding blood sugar is a great way to facilitate long-term healthy fat loss.
-In addition, it can help keep your metabolism high.
+In addition, it can help keep your metabolism high so food is processed quicker.

 You can naturally balance your blood sugar by avoiding simple carbohydrates and hidden sugar.
 Simple carbohydrates include the various forms of sugar (look for words ending in “ose”), such as sucrose (table sugar), fructose (fruit sugar), lactose (dairy sugar), and glucose (blood sugar).
 Hidden sugar is lurking in processed foods, beverages, fat-free foods, and juices.
 Instead, eat meals rich in fat, protein, and fiber.
 And don’t starve yourself!
 Not only does starvation cause the production of stress hormones like cortisol that prevent weight loss, but the resulting low blood sugar causes our body to burn muscle, ultimately lowering our metabolism.